shopware5/dbal-nested-set/README.md

 Doctrine DBAL Nested Set
 ====================

-A multi root Nested Set implementation for DBAL users.
+A multi root nested set implementation for DBAL users.

 ## Description

-This library provides you write, read and inspection classes for nested sets.
+This library provides you write, read and inspection classes for nested sets with multiple root nodes per table.
 Solely relying on the Doctrine DBAL.

 Contrary to other solutions this library has clear boundaries and leaves the software design up to you.